davidgriesel/06_coffee_quality_modelling/README.md

 ## Overview

-This self-directed project explores global coffee quality using open-source data and machine learning principles.
-It examines how origin, variety, and processing factors influence sensory scores, and applies statistical and clustering techniques to uncover patterns in quality and potential indicators of demand.
-The analysis covers beans harvested between 2009 and 2018 and investigates which countries produce the highest-quality coffee, whether certain attributes can predict others, and if higher quality correlates with increased demand.
+This self-directed project used open-source coffee quality data to apply core machine learning techniques.
+The analysis focused on relationships between sensory measures, using geospatial analysis to explore regional trends, regression to predict one score from others, clustering to identify sensory profiles, and time series analysis to examine seasonal patterns and production stability.

 ## Key Questions